zonika/rps-game-app-web-0715-public/README.md

 Integrate your RPSGame class with the Sinatra application in app.rb.

-The game will be played by modifying the URL to specify your play (rock, paper, or scissors).
+The application will serve 1 route, GET requests to  the path /rps/:play, where the value of :play will be used as the players throw (rock, paper, or scissors).

-The Sinatra application should serve a page that displays the move that the player made, the move that the computer made, and whether the player won, lost, or tied.
+The Sinatra application should serve an HTML page that displays the move that the player made, the move that the computer made, and whether the player won, lost, or tied.